rinawasabi/advanced-web-dev/Final_Project/Project_phase_4.md

 - Deployed both frontend and backend to Azure App Services.
 - Updated all API endpoints in the frontend to connect with the deployed backend.
 - Polished the UI and removed debug/test code.
-- Key Decision: After user testing, I recognized what should be improved - polishing the UI was done.
+- Key Decision: Polishing the UI was done according to the user feedback.

-Throughout the development, I kept the app simple and focused on usability.
-One key decision was using localStorage instead of full authentication to reduce complexity while still supporting user-specific filtering.

 ## Reflection and future work